 While a movie is being recorded, press the shutter button.

 Movie recording continues after the snapshot is recorded.

-- You can use [▼] (1⁄4) while shooting a movie to change the flash mode setting. - Movie recording is interrupted for a few seconds at the point where a snapshot is recorded - Shooting a snapshot during movie recording is not possible when certain BEST SHOT scenes are being used.
+- You can use [▼] (前身) while shooting a movie to change the flash mode setting. - Movie recording is interrupted for a few seconds at the point where a snapshot is recorded. - Shooting a snapshot during movie recording is not possible when shooting with any of the following. - Premium Auto - Some BEST SHOT scenes